The Raksha Country and the Sea Market: Plot

-Ma Ji (马骥), courtesy name Longmei (龙媒), is a rakish scholar who graduates at fourteen while "(acquiring) the sobriquet of the Beauty" with his fine manners and appreciation of the arts.
+Ma Ji (马骥), courtesy name Longmei (龙媒), is a handsome scholar who graduates at fourteen while "(acquiring) the sobriquet of the Beauty" with his fine manners and appreciation of the arts.
 However, his ageing father dissuades him from continuing his current lifestyle, and advises him to be a trader instead.
 Out at sea, the junior Ma encounters a typhoon and is shipwrecked on an island inhabited by grotesque and impoverished creatures.
 Initially treated as a pariah, most of the creatures slowly warm up to Ma when they realise that their fears of his being a "man-eater" (噬人者) are unfounded.

-Ma learns from the villagers that they had long regarded China as a mythical country; he also finds out that social hierarchy in their country – Raksha – is determined by beauty.
+Ma learns from the villagers that they had long regarded China as a mythical country; he also finds out that social hierarchy in their country – Raksha – is determined by beauty standards that are antithetical to those of the surface world.
 Ma is accompanied by the villagers to the capital of Raksha, whose walls are described as ink-black and whose gatehouses are 100 chi (百尺) high.
 They spot the Prime Minister, who has three nostrils and eyelashes "like bamboo screens hanging in front of his eyes" and is flanked by less ugly officials.
 Shunned by virtually all the city folk, Ma is introduced to a former Raksha diplomat, who is now a supercentenarian.
 The old man agrees to take Ma to the palace but his memorial to the throne is rejected by the king's ministers on the grounds that Ma's "appearance was so hideous it might frighten His Majesty".

 Ma is disappointed by the news and has a few drinks with his aged host; while inebriated, Ma paints his face black and impersonates Zhang Fei.
 The former diplomat persuades Ma to reproduce the act for the officials who are quickly enraptured by his "beautiful" makeup and "bewitching" singing.
 Ma wins the king's favour and is appointed to the privy council.
-However, he becomes increasingly ostracised by the other officials who become aware that he is only disguising himself.
+However, he becomes increasingly ostracised by the other officials who eventually surmise that he is only disguising himself.
 Under the pretext of sickness, Ma returns to the village and gifts the villagers with gold and precious stones.
 To reciprocate, they offer to fetch rare pearls from the "sea market" – a trading hub that also houses the mermaids' treasures – but warn Ma against accompanying them.
 Ma nonchalantly decides to board a ship bound for the sea market.